It’s official – there’s a new national park in Adelaide's south. Find out what’s next for Glenthorne National Park-Ityamaiitpinna Yarta.

 What else is in store for Glenthorne?

-Also in the pipeline is an upgrade to Majors Road, establishment of vehicle access and parking, the planting of almost 36,000 native plants across 10 hectares of the park, the construction of the Glenthorne Hub area, establishment of the heritage precinct, picnic and nature play space, camping area, pond area, interpretation and wayfinding – including Kaurna cultural interpretation, a trail network and lookouts, a wetland area and boardwalks, and a plan to use and re-use water sustainably.
+Also in the pipeline are traffic management upgrades, establishment of vehicle access and parking, the planting of almost 36,000 native plants across 10 hectares of the park, the construction of the Glenthorne Hub area, establishment of the heritage precinct, picnic and nature play space, camping area, pond area, interpretation and wayfinding – including Kaurna cultural interpretation, a trail network and lookouts, a wetland area and boardwalks, and a plan to use and re-use water sustainably.

 These priorities were identified in the

 master plan that was developed as a result of the community feedback received at last year’s open days, and is being worked on by the Glenthorne Partnership and the Department for Environment and Water.
 How can I be part of the creation Glenthorne National Park—Ityamaiitpinna Yarta?

 If you’d like to roll up your sleeves and lend a hand, you may be interested in joining the Glenthorne Action Team – a dedicated volunteer program that has been established across the precinct.

 Due to the COVID-19 pandemic, volunteer events have been placed on hold for the time being, but you can still

 register to be the first to know when the program re-starts.

 You can also subscribe to bi-monthly updates via the Glenthorne National Park

 Main image: His Excellency the Honourable Hieu Van Le AC, Governor of South Australia pictured with Hallett Cove South Primary School Students (L-R) Ben Ireson and Seth Wilson at Glenthone National Park-Ityamaiitpinna Yarta.